hoangduytran/blender-manual/manual/animation/keyframes/keying_sets.rst

 Whole Character Keying Set
 ==========================

-The built-in *Whole Character* keying set is made to keyframe all properties that are likely to get animated in a character rig.
+The built-in *Whole Character* Keying Set is made to keyframe all properties that are likely to get animated in a character rig.
 It was also implicitly used by the :ref:`Old Pose Library system <pose-library-old>`.

-In order to determine which bones to add keys for, and which bones to skip, the keying set uses the bone names.
+In order to determine which bones to add keys for, and which bones to skip, the Keying Set uses the bone names.
 The following bone name prefixes will be skipped:

 "COR", "DEF", "GEO", "MCH", "ORG", "VIS"